 Is there anything you still struggle with?

-You’re a Mom?
-How does that impact doing DDP Yoga?
-How did being a mother impact other systems you may have tried?
+You’re a Mom; how does that impact doing DDP Yoga?

 At one point after having my son, I spent a lot of time at the gym.
 And while I had success with it, I was hurting constantly and not getting near the results I’ve got with DDP Yoga.
 Not to mention I would have to find someone to watch my son so I could drive all the way across town to get to the gym.
 It just wasn’t doable for me.
 I’ve also tried other at home workouts that required a lot of room moving around and that’s a bit difficult with kids.
 I love that I can get an amazing workout even in a small space.
 All I need is my yoga mat!

 What advice would you give to someone considering the program or starting out?